molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_2.md

 #### Question 3:

   - Is age correlated with total cholesterol?
-  - Is MI associated with glucose levels?
+  - Do diabetes have significantly different glucose levels compared to non-diabetics?
-  - Is MI associated with glucose levels in individuals with diabetes?
+  - Is MI associated with total cholesterol in individuals over 50?

 -----